sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **As it was in the beginning.**

-## At the entrance or in the vestibule of the church

-## Exorcism

-14. The priest blesses salt with this exorcism: **God's creature, salt, I cast out the demon from you, in the name of God the Father almighty, in the love of our Lord Jesus Christ, and in the strength of the Holy Spirit.
+14\.
+The priest blesses salt with this exorcism: **God's creature, salt, I cast out the demon from you, in the name of God the Father almighty, in the love of our Lord Jesus Christ, and in the strength of the Holy Spirit.
 I purify you by the living God, the true God, the holy God, by God who created you to be a preservative for mankind, and ordered you to be sanctified by His ministers for the benefit of the people who are about to embrace the faith.
 In the name of the Blessed Trinity may you become a saving sign empowered to drive away the enemy.
 Therefore, we beg you, Lord, our God, to sanctify and to bless this creature, salt, thus providing a perfect remedy for all who receive it, one that will permeate their inmost being.
 We ask this in the name of our Lord Jesus Christ, who is coming to judge both the living and the dead and the world by fire.**

 All: **Amen.**